 Judith Clark

-During her 38 years in prison, she worked with her sisters to create peer organizations to address challenges they faced and their desire to grow, to take responsibility for the harm they caused and repair relationships with their families and communities.
-She was a founder of ACE (AIDS Counseling and Education) and the committee that helped bring back college after public funding was eliminated.
-Working in the Children’s Center, she developed programs for mothers to sustain bonds with their children and mentored new mothers living in the prison nursery.
-She has written extensively about that work, the experience of mothers inside, the spiritual work of remorse and the efforts of women inside to build community.
+During her 38 years in prison, she worked to build community and create peer organizations to address the challenges they faced and their desire to grow, take responsibility for harm and repair relationships with their families and communities.
+She was a founder of ACE (AIDS Counseling and Education) and led the effort to rebuild a college program after public funding was eliminated.
+As a mother, working in the Children’s Center, she developed programs for mothers to sustain bonds with their children and mentored new mothers living in the prison nursery.
+She earned a BA and MA, and doula and chaplaincy certifications.